freezedev/udefine/README.md

 Define an UMD module like an AMD module and use it (almost) anywhere

+**Why would you need it?**
+- You are writing that needs to available in Node.js, AMD and/or as global objects
+- You need some kind of basic dependency resolution for your modules

 **Features**
 - Provides a handy function wrapper for UMD modules
 - Same fuction signature as AMD modules
 - No need for boilerplate definitions
 - Less than 0.6 kB minified and gzipped (might increase a bit, but I'll keep it under 1kb)

 **Usage**
 ```javascript